 - Along with the above requirements, international students also must follow the requirements as outlined in Tisch's International Application Requirements page.

 There is a $65 application fee paid at the end of the general application.
 The fee can be paid by credit card or e-check.
-Applicants for whom the application fee poses a hardship can request a waiver by sending an email to Associate Dean for Student Affairs, Robert Cameron (firstname.lastname@example.org).
-In your email, please explain the nature of the hardship and provide evidence supporting your request for a waiver.
+Applicants for whom the application fee poses a hardship can request a waiver by sending an email to Director of Graduate Admissions Joseph Miserendino (firstname.lastname@example.org).
+In your email be prepared to explain the nature of the hardship and provide evidence supporting your request for a waiver.

 Review our FAQ page.